Marguerite Frank

-Marguerite Straus Frank (September 8, 1927 – December 11, 2024) was a French-American mathematician who was a pioneer in convex optimization theory and mathematical programming.
+Marguerite Josephine Straus Frank (September 8, 1927 – December 11, 2024) was a French-American mathematician who was a pioneer in convex optimization theory and mathematical programming.

 Education

 After attending secondary schooling in Paris and Toronto, Frank contributed largely to the fields of transportation theory and Lie algebras, which later became the topic of her PhD thesis, New Simple Lie Algebras.
 She was one of the first female PhD students in mathematics at Harvard University, completing her dissertation in 1956, with Abraham Adrian Albert as her advisor.

 Contributions

 Together with Philip Wolfe in 1956 at Princeton, she invented the Frank–Wolfe algorithm, an iterative optimization method for general constrained non-linear problems.

 Personal life

 Marguerite Frank was born in France and migrated to U.S. during the war in 1939.
 She was married to Joseph Frank from 1953 until his death in 2013.
-He was a Professor of literature at Stanford and an author of widely acclaimed critical biography of Dostoevsky.
+He was a professor of literature at Stanford and an author of widely acclaimed critical biography of Dostoevsky.
 Frank died on December 11, 2024, at the age of 97.